HomeStudying Abroad in Japan

 • International Roaming: While possible, avoid using international roaming on your current phone plan, it can be very expensive.

 Go!
 Go!
 Nihon partners with Mobal and Ninja Wifi, offering benefits and discounts to our students.
-Contact your student coordinator for more information and to subscribe.
+Contact your student advisor for more information and to subscribe.

 Phone plan options